netcarver/vim-clutch-leostick/README.md

 Setup
 -----

-Connect your footswitch directly between D0 and GND on your Leostick.
+Connect your footswitch directly between D0 and GND on your LeoStick.
 Plug it into a USB port on you machine, launch the Arduino IDE, load the provided .ino sketch then compile and upload it to your LeoStick.
 You should now have a working Vim-Clutch.